 In a trading firm like ours, human resources are our greatest asset, and human resource development is an important management issue in the medium to long term.
-The new mid-term management plan "NC2026" places a priority on improving the well-being of employees who support our sustainable growth, promoting diversity and inclusion, further expanding health and productivity management initiatives, and making greater investments in our human capital.
+The mid-term management plan "NC2026" places a priority on improving the well-being of employees who support our sustainable growth, promoting diversity and inclusion, further expanding health and productivity management initiatives, and making greater investments in our human capital.
 To implement this strategy, we believe it desirable for directors to include those who have experience and skills in HR and labor, and we place great importance on this perspective when inviting outside directors.
-During his experience as director, Mr. Katsutaro Inabata has been in charge of the human resources department.
-Mr. Kenichi Yokota currently is in charge of the human resources department and has extensive experience reforming various personnel systems.
+During his experience as director, Mr. Katsutaro Inabata has been in charge of the human resources department and has extensive experience reforming various personnel systems.
+Mr. Noriaki Takeshita has experience in the human resources department of a petrochemicals department at a comprehensive chemicals manufacturer.

-In addition, Ms. Takako Hagiwara has experience in human resources management at a major global electronics manufacturer.
-Since her appointment as outside director, she has used her extensive experience to provide advice and insights on the Company's human resources strategies and on the priority management issue of diversity promotion.
-Mr. Noriya Yokota has extensive experience in human resources and labor, having served as director of group-wide human resources and general affairs at a major alcoholic beverages and soft drinks manufacturer.
+Additionally, Ms. Mari Ikegaki held positions of responsibility for many years in the human resources division at a foreign company that expands its business globally to provide financial services, and has broad experience in relation to human resources and labor.
+Therefore, the Company expects that she will provide advice particularly in the areas of human resources strategy, the promotion of diversity, etc. Mr. Noriya Yokota has extensive experience in human resources and labor, having served as director of group-wide human resources and general affairs at a major alcoholic beverages and soft drinks manufacturer.